AlexandreFenyo/net-monitor/README.md

 ## Install with Docker

-Using Docker is the prefered way to install / upgrade net-monitor.
+Using Docker is the prefered way to install net-monitor.

 ## Install from the WAR archive in the Cloudflare CDN